abumq/residue/docs/CONFIGURATION.md

 Residue is fully configurable to support various features and for security.
 Configuration is always in [JSON](http://json.org/) format.

-You can use [Server Config Tool](https://muflihun.github.io/residue/create-server-config) to create configurations for your server
+You can use [Server Config Tool](https://muflihun.github.io/residue/create-server-config) to generate configurations for your server

 ## Table of Contents